talveth/pygrad/docs/source/index.rst

 Pygrad's ``Tensor`` object takes as input numbers, lists, or NumPy arrays, now providing a ``.grad`` attribute.

 ``Tensors``:
-   * Store all operations performed on them
+   * Store all operations performed on them, with support for broadcasting
    * Perform backpropagation with ``.backward()``
    * Store gradients in ``.grad``
    * Support np.float16 to np.float128 data types